-Density: 16+ dwelling units/acre, not to exceed 24 dwelling units per acre
+Density: 15 dwelling units/acre (24 dwelling units/acre if the property is rezoned after a division)

-Lawrence-Douglas County Planning and Development Services 10/13/2011
+Lawrence-Douglas County Planning and Development Services

 Residential Office

 The intent of the residential/office use is to accommodate mixed use development of administrative and professional offices with medium density residential.
 This category can serve as a buffer between higher intensity uses and major roads to lower intensity/density land uses.